 I hope you enjoyed this blog post as much as I enjoyed writing and more importantly, reliving it.

 Indonesia is a beautiful, vibrant and diverse country.
-Even after multiple visits, I sincerely hope it won't be my last 💜
+Even after multiple visits, I will continue to look forward to go back some day 💜

 Cheers,